Calciumm2/ProjetBioinfo/README.md

 1. **SAM file verification**
    - Checks if the file exists
    - Ensures the file is not empty
-2. Filters reads by mapping quality
+2. Filters reads by a minimum mapping quality
 3. Identifies:
    - Unmapped reads
    - Partially mapped reads